jjaxse2017/scorched-earth-3d/readme.md

 #Reminder that the game expects the unzipped data files to be in /usr/local/games/scorched3d/share (copy the sourcecode data directory)

-Run scorched3dc in the terminal to play the game to check for any error outputs (Configure with scorched3d first, you'll get errors during configure just hit continue)
+Run scorched3dc in the terminal to play the game to check for any error outputs.
+I recommend configuring the game with scorched3d binary first

 #